The advantages of the Quick Change weight system.

 The Lite Bite bouncer has less drag due to low profile weight design plus, when rigged correctly, the Lite Bite allows you to “feed the fish line” as the weight snap allows line to slip through it.
 The Quick Change standup sinker actually stands up and because the sinker contacts more of the bottom, you have more feel and can use less weight.
 We believe both of these weights will reduce snagging substantially when fished and rigged correctly.

 One final thought.

 The most important reason weights are used, is to know where the bottom is in relation to your lure.
-Forget your ego, use enough weight so you can feel the bottom.
-The fish don't say, “Well that guy must be a good fisherman.
-Look at how small of weight is on the lure.
-I think I will bite this lure.”
-No, the fish bite your lure because you can put the lure in front of their face
+Use enough weight so you can feel the bottom and put the lure in front of their face.

 some colors are not available in all sizes.
 Choose a bead size that matches the size of the blades you use.